 Curtis Homestead Conservation Area

-**The trails at the Curtis Homestead are difficult to pass due to the October 2017 wind storm and the recent timber harvest.
+**The Lower Fields Loop Trail is difficult to pass due to the recent timber harvest.
 The trails will be cleared as soon as possible after the current timber harvest is complete.

 Thank you for your patience!**